diodesign/diosix/README.md

 ## Quickstart

 The simplest way to run and test Diosix is inside the QEMU emulator.
-The following instructions assume you are using a Linux host system and are comfortable using a command-line interface.
+The following instructions assume you are using a Linux build machine and are comfortable using a command-line interface.

 Before you begin, make sure you have the following installed:

-* [Build dependencies](docs/build.md): Package dependencies and tools required to compile Diosix.
+* [Build dependencies](docs/build.md): Packages and tools required to compile Diosix.
 * QEMU 10 or later.
 See [Run Diosix](docs/run.md) for more information about supported platforms.